 - We can work according to our own comfort and plan accordingly

-There are some common challenges that every business faces at some stage.
+Here are a few common challenges that every business faces at some stage, especially in the initial period.
 A few of them are:

 - Finding like-minded people